The 30-Minute Home Declutter Reset Method

 If your decluttering stalls because every object feels important, this is for you.
 Decision fatigue kills momentum the second you ask, "Where should this go?"

-Pre-deciding these categories before you begin shrinks the number of decisions your brain has to make.
+Why Pre-deciding these categories before you begin is the secret sauce.
+It shrinks the number of decisions your brain has to make.
+Now your brain just has one job: to sort.

 You Just Need Three Choices: